Pseudonym-Tim/mewgenics-custom-stray-framework/README.md

 Felix {
 ```

-That means the matching stray definition should use:
+That means the matching stray definition in the .ini should use:

 ```ini
 CustomCatName=Felix